davidcpatricio/api_rest/README.md

       $ git clone https://github.com/davidcpatricio/api_rest.git

 * #### Dependencies
+    Activate your virtual environment:

+      $ source venv/bin/activate (Mac / Linux)
+      $ source venv/Scripts/activate (Windows)

    Cd into your the cloned repo:

       $ cd api_rest

-    Create and fire up your virtual environment:

-      $ source venv/bin/activate (Mac / Linux)
-      $ source venv/Scripts/activate (Windows)

     Install the dependencies needed to run the app:

       $ pip install -r requirements.txt

-    Make migrations and migrate

-       $ python manage.py makemigrations
+    In order to visualize the data, you must be a logged in user in Django Admin.
+You can create a superuser using the following command:

-       $ python manage.py migrate
+       $ python manage.py createsuperuser

 * #### Run It
     Fire up the server: